rpm-software-management/rpm-web/index.md

 ## News

+#### CI migrated from SemaphoreCI Classic to GitHub Actions (Aug 03 2023)
+* Due to the planned [discontinuation](https://semaphoreci.com/blog/semaphore-classic-deprecation)
+  of SemaphoreCI Classic starting in early September 2023, we have moved to GitHub Actions for our CI needs
+  (see [#2569](https://github.com/rpm-software-management/rpm/issues/2569) for more details).

 #### RPM 4.19.0 BETA released (Aug 02 2023)
 * This is a feature-complete pre-release with a number of bug fixes since ALPHA2.
 * See [draft release notes](wiki/Releases/4.19.0) for details and download information